 If you lost a loved one to cancer or another disease due to delayed diagnosis or misdiagnosis, you may have a wrongful death claim.
 Contact us for a free case evaluation.

 Schedule Your Medical Malpractice Consultation

-We serve clients in Columbus and Fort Benning, GA as well as Phenix City, AL.
+We serve clients in Columbus and Ft Moore (formerly Ft Benning), GA as well as Phenix City, AL.